Japan Pulp and Paper Company Limited

 1902

-• The main store moved to Tokyo from Kyoto, with the establishment of Nakai Shoten.
+• The main store moves to Tokyo from Kyoto, with the establishment of Nakai Shoten.

 1916